harshu0117/Transformers-GPT/README.md

 ## Credits

 - Implementation inspired by the original transformer paper and OpenAI's GPT models.
-- For more visual explanations, check out [Visual AI](https://www.youtube.com/@VisualAI) on YouTube.
+- For more visual explanations, check out [Vizuara AI](https://www.youtube.com/@vizuara) on YouTube.